-The alleged environmental damage is based on operating an industrial plant that Empresas Copec does not control, as it is owned and operated by its affiliate Compañía de Petróleos de Chile Copec S.A.
+The alleged environmental damage is based on operating an industrial plant that Empresas Copec does not control, as it is owned and operated by its subsidiary Compañía de Petróleos de Chile Copec S.A.
 Therefore, Empresas Copec S.A. filed a defense that it is not responsible for this alleged environmental damage and requested that the case be dropped.
 Subsequently, the case went to trial, and the court decided that the dilatory exceptions will be resolved in the final judgment.
-The reconciliation has not been successful, so it is expected that the case will be resumed and the evidence stage will begin.
+The case is currently at the conciliation stage, and the proposed bases are pending approval by the Court.